-The component 'Other costs' includes other costs as outlined in the 'Expenses' section.
+The component 'Other costs' includes other costs as detailed in the 'Expenses' section.
 Additionally, it includes costs that are embedded in the value of investment funds in which the Sub-fund has participated during the reporting period.
-The ongoing charges embedded in the value of investment funds for this Share Class during the reporting period are smaller than 0.01% (2023: <0.01%).
+The ongoing charges embedded in the value of these investment funds for this share class during the reporting period are smaller than 0.01% (2023: <0.01%).

-3.15 Composition of investments
+3.12 Composition of investments